poenmasem/GetPrivacy/README.md

 ### Graphics
 - [ImageGlass](https://imageglass.org/) - ImageGlass is a lightweight software application whose purpose is to help you view images in a clean and intuitive working environment.

-- [IrfanView](https://www.irfanview.com/) - IrfanView is an image viewer, editor, organiser and converter program for Microsoft Windows.
+- [IrfanView](https://www.irfanview.com/) (Closed Source) - IrfanView is an image viewer, editor, organiser and converter program for Microsoft Windows.

 - [ImageMagick](https://www.imagemagick.org/) - ImageMagick is a free and open-source cross-platform software suite for displaying, creating, converting, modifying, and editing raster images.
   - [GraphicsMagick](http://www.graphicsmagick.org/) - GraphicsMagick(fork of ImageMagick) is a free open source, modern and powerful software suite for processing images.